recantilloSena/JakartaMail/README.md

 ### Deployment

-The application is deployed on the Payara Server 5
+The application is deployed on the Payara Server 5.1.92 Use Vaadin 14 Framework